fedbiomed/fedbiomed/CONTRIBUTING.md

 Please **read carefully** [the Developer guide on the Fed-BioMed webpage](https://fedbiomed.org/latest/developer/usage_and_tools/).

-When done please contact `fedbiomed _at_ inria _dot_ fr` to receive your contributor credentials consisting of: an account on `gitlab.inria.fr` with access to the gitlab repository, the registration to the developer mailing lists, the invitation to the developers team's Discord server.
-Please feel free to ask for a meeting on Discord to meet Fed-BioMed developers, to explain your interests in the framework and envisagd contributions, to ask questions, etc.
+When done please contact `fedbiomed _at_ inria _dot_ fr` and share your GitHub user name to receive your invitation for Fed-BioMed GitHub organization as well as the registration to the developer mailing lists, the invitation to the developers team's Discord server.
+Please feel free to ask for a meeting on Discord to meet Fed-BioMed developers, to explain your interests in the framework and envisaged contributions, to ask questions, etc.

 ## How to report issues